 Social Security Tax

 Employers must withhold Social Security taxes from an employee's paycheck.
-The rate is 6.2 percent in 2013.
-Employers must deduct Social Security taxes on the first $113,700 in earnings each year.
+The rate is 6.2 percent in 2018.
+Employers must deduct Social Security taxes on the first $128,400 in earnings each year.
 Even if an employee is exempt from federal income tax, the employer must still deduct Social Security taxes.
+On your paycheck and tax forms, you'll see Social Security taxes combined with Medicare taxes and called "FICA."
+FICA stands for Federal Insurance Contributions Act, which is the piece of legislation that put these withholdings in place.

 Employers in Illinois must deduct 1.45 percent from each employee's paycheck.
 Unlike Social Security, all earnings are subject to Medicare taxes.
 Employees who file for exemption from federal income tax must still have Medicare taxes withheld from their payroll checks.